EvelynSubarrow/CobaltLongclaw/README.md

 A event-driven python3 IRC bot, capable of maintaining hundreds of simultaneous connections through Tor or a list of SOCKS proxies, with an interactive IPython shell for manipulation.

-CobaltLongclaw's event system is derived from that of [Bitbot](https://github.com/jesopo/bitbot), the primary difference being the use of '/' as a separator for events
+CobaltLongclaw's event system is derived from that of [Bitbot](https://github.com/jesopo/bitbot), although the separator is a '/', and parameters passed aren't processed beyond simple parsing.

 ## Dependencies
 * [Pysocks](https://pypi.org/project/PySocks/)